 13 Coal States Sue USA to Block Clean Water Rule

-WASHINGTON (CN) — Ohio and a dozen other coal-mining states sued the United States this week, challenging a Stream Protection Rule they call a “one-size-fits-all rule” that will hurt the coal business and violate states’ rights.
+WASHINGTON (CN) — Ohio and a dozen other coal-mining states have brought a federal complaint against the United States, challenging a Stream Protection Rule they call a “one-size-fits-all rule” that will hurt the coal business and violate states’ rights.

-The Office of Surface Mining Reclamation and Enforcement, or OSM, published the Stream Protection Rule in the Federal Register on Dec.
-20 last year.
-It revised the Surface Mining Control and Reclamation Act of 1977, due to 30 years of advances in science, mining and reclamation, “to improve the balance between environmental protection and the nation’s need for coal as a source of energy.”
+Set to take effect on Jan.
+19, the Stream Protection Rule was published in the Federal Register just last month.
+The Office of Surface Mining Reclamation and Enforcement, or OSM, said its revisions to the Surface Mining Control and Reclamation Act of 1977 reflect 30 years of advances in science, mining and reclamation, aiming “to improve the balance between environmental protection and the nation’s need for coal as a source of energy.”

 “This final rule will better protect water supplies, surface water and groundwater quality, streams, fish, wildlife, and related environmental values from the adverse impacts of surface coal mining operations and provide mine operators with a regulatory framework to avoid water pollution and the long-term costs associated with water treatment,” the rule states.

-But in their federal lawsuit Tuesday, Ohio et al. call it “an unprecedented and overreaching effort by the Office of Surface Mining to end coal mining and to displace the states as the primary regulator of that practice.”
+But in their federal lawsuit Tuesday, Ohio and 12 other states call the update “an unprecedented and overreaching effort by the Office of Surface Mining to end coal mining and to displace the states as the primary regulator of that practice.”

 “The rule effectively makes mining impossible in vast areas of the country, despite the fact that coal is one of the nation’s base fuel supplies for electric power generation, further harming the states and their citizens,” the states say.

+Though the update was 30 years in the making, the actions by regulators came at a tense time politically as reinvigorating the coal industry had been a cornerstone of President-elect Donald Trump’s campaign last year.

+It is unclear whether Trump’s administration will repeal the rule, but an act of the Republican-controlled Congress could undo the regulations.
+In his confirmation hearing for the office of interior secretary, Rep. Ryan Zinke said he would repeal the rule.

-They sued the OSM and its governmental parent, the Department of the Interior.
+The Jan.
+17 complaint led by Ohio names just two defendants: the OSM and its governmental parent, the Department of the Interior.

-“This rule fundamentally and impermissibly rewrites the Surface Mining Control and Reclamation Act by substituting a mandatory federal top-down, one-size-fits all rule for what the Act designates as primarily the states’ responsibility in regulating coal mining and reclamation operations based on local conditions and state experience,” the states say.
+“This rule fundamentally and impermissibly rewrites the Surface Mining Control and Reclamation Act by substituting a mandatory federal top-down, one-size-fits all rule for what the Act designates as primarily the states’ responsibility in regulating coal mining and reclamation operations based on local conditions and state experience,” the complaint says.

 Joining Ohio as plaintiffs are Alabama, Alaska, Arkansas, Colorado, Indiana, Kentucky, Missouri, Montana, Texas, Utah, West Virginia and Wyoming.